K0modo/dash_medical_portal/README.md

     - mem_tab_xxx_components (styled HTML/CSS components such as graphs, grids, titles, etc.)
     - mem_tab_xxx_layout (HTML layout for mem_tab_xxx_components)
     - mem_tabs_menu (all tabs associated with "member" page)
-  - other directories
+  - other global directories
     - assets (images and stylesheets)
     - member_store (csv file and application data loader for members)
     - nav_and_utilities(page links and component id
     - postgres_sql_data (SQLAlchemy-ORM Declarative Base Class)

 The data is stored in a SQLite data file (db_tynan).
 The application was originally designed to interact with a Postgres SQL database but was reconfigured to use a lighter weight database for website demonstration purposes.
-The member id and provider codes are fictitious.